Replacing a Broken Electrical Outlet (Outlet Wiring)

 4.Install and Test: Gently fold the wires back into the box and screw the new outlet into place.
 Restore power and test the outlet.

-5.This electrical project is a quick home improvement that ensures your outlet wiring is safe.
+5.This electrical project is a quick home improvement that ensures your

 “Still stuck?
 FigsiT can walk you through this step-by-step based on your exact situation.”